-- (ii) As per clause 2.14 of Regulation No.2 of 2018 - "Renewable Energy Sources (or RES)" means renewable sources such as Co-generation from renewable sources, smallhydel, municipal waste, industrial waste, biomass, wind, solar including its integration with combined cycle, bio-fuel cogeneration, Geo-thermal, Tidal and such other sources as recognized or approved by MNRE" - (iii) As per the Regulation No.2 of 2018 and relevant provisions of National Tariff Policy, 2016 (NTP) as notified by the Government of India, exercising powers under section 3 of the Act, 2003. - "(1) Pursuant to provisions of section 86 (1) (e) of the Act, the Appropriate Commission shall fix a minimum percentage of the total consumption of electricity in the area of a distribution licensee for purchase of energy from renewable energy sources, taking into account availability of such resources and its impact on retail tariffs.
+c.
+It is stated that as per clause 2.14 of Regulation No. 2 of 2018 'renewable energy sources (RES)' means renewable sources such as cogeneration from renewable sources small-hydel, municipal waste, industrial waste, biomass, wind, solar including its integration with combined cycle, biofuel co-generation, geo-thermal, tidal and such other sources as recognized or approved by MNRE

+- It is stated that as per the said Regulation No: 2 of 2018 and relevant provisions of National Tariff Policy, 2016 (NTP) as notified by the Government of India (Gol), exercising powers under section 3 of the Act, 2003. - "(1) Pursuant to provisions of section 86 (I) (e) of the Act, the Appropriate Commission shall fix a minimum percentage of the total consumption of electricity in the area of a distribution licensee for purchase of energy from renewable energy sources, taking into account availability of such resources and its impact on retail tariffs.
 Cost of purchase of renewable energy shall be taken into account while determining tariff by SERCs.
 Long term growth trajectory of Renewable Power Purchase Obligations (RPPOs) will be prescribed by the Ministry of Power in consultation with MNRE.

-Provided that cogeneration from sources other than renewable sources shall not be excluded from the applicability of RPPOs."

-- (iv) As per clause 8.1 of Regulation No. 2 of 2018, If the captive user or open access consumer does not fulfil the RPPO as per the above table during any year, the Commission may direct them to deposit into a separate fund, to be created and maintained by the state agency that is TSSLDC, such amount on the basis of the short fall in units of the RPPO and the forbearance price decided by the Central Commission, Provided that the fund so created shall be utilized in the manner as may be specified by the Commission either through general or special order. - (v) As per clause 8.2 of Regulation No.2 of 2018, if the captive user or open access consumer fails to comply with the obligation prescribed in above table, it shall, in addition to the above, be liable for penalty as may be decided by the Commission under section 142 of the Act, 2003. - (vi) In the point A(ii), it is clearly mentioned by the petitioner that coal is used as fuel to provide the heat required to convert the kiln feed into clinker. - (vii) In point (7), the petitioner stated that it is having following units in Telangana: - 1 One unit at Vishnupuram, Damarcharla mandal, Nalgonda district for manufacturing of cement where in: - It operates a coal based captive power plant of 50.4 MW and - ii.
-It generates 7.7 MW through co-generation from its Waste Heat Recovery System (WHRS). - Second unit is at Tandur, Malkapur, Vikarabad district which is also for manufacturing of cement, is an open access consumer which consumes power from IEX and also from the 1st unit at Vishnupuram.
+Provided that cogeneration from sources other than renewable sources shall not be excluded from the applicability of RPPOs." e.
+It is stated that as per clause 8.1 of Regulation No. 2 of 2018, If the captive user or open access consumer does not fulfil the RPPO as per the above table during any year, the Commission may direct them to deposit into a separate fund, to be created and maintained by the state agency (that is TSSLDC), such amount on the basis of the shortfall in units of the RPPO and the forbearance price decided by the Central Commission.

+Provided that the fund so created shall be utilized in the manner as may be specified by the Commission either through general or special order.

+f.
+It is stated that as per clause 8.2 of Regulation No. 2 of 2018, if the captive user or open access consumer fails to comply with the obligation prescribed in above table, it shall, in addition to the above, be liable for penalty as may be decided by the Commission under section 142 of the Act, 2003.